outranker/css-practice/my-notes.md

 - T = target px value
 - D = root element default value - 16px
 - P = percentage value

+## 113. Building how it works p1

+\*\* images should be first thing we need to style becuase they don't automatically scale up or down like text. that's why we need to give them 100% width to fit into parent container

+## 113. Building how it works p2

+we are not allowed to add child elements to `img` tag. which should be obvious when you think about it. it's a self closing tag. so this means we cannot add `::before` pseudo element to `img` tag